 HCYA (Homeschool Christian Youth Association) is one of the oldest and largest homeschool support organizations of its kind in Texas and the United States.
 For over 20 years HCYA has been serving homeschoolers in the greater Houston area with a variety of programs.
 We currently offer a broad range of support programs for homeschooled students including: Competitive Sports, Basketball – Boys & Girls, Volleyball – Girls, Baseball – Boys, Track, Soccer .Football, Sports Day: “Fun” group sports, Graduation, and Senior Gala: Formal dinner & dancing for Seniors

-Homeschool Clubs, Scouts, Speech and Debate, etc.
+Clubs, Scouts, Speech & Debate, Etc.

-Classes, Tutors & Stores
+Academies, Classes, Tutors & Stores